sonatype-nexus-community/DevAudit/README.md

 This is an example command line for an application server audit:
 `./devaudit httpd -i httpd-2.2 -r / -c /usr/local/apache2/conf/httpd.conf -b /usr/local/apache2/bin/httpd`
-which audits an Apache Httpd server running on a Docker image named httpd-2.2.
+which audits an Apache Httpd server running on a Docker container named httpd-2.2.

 The following are audit options common to all application servers:
 - `-r --root-directory` Specifies the root directory of the server.
 This is just the top-level of your server filesystem where directories like /etc and /sbin are located.
 Usually is specified as `/` unless you require a different server root.